wernerd/GoRTP/README.md

 * The current release V1.0.0 computes the RTCP intervals based on the length of RTCP compound packets and the bandwidth allocated to RTCP.
-The application may set the bandwidth, if no set GoRTP makes somes educated guesses.
+The application may set the bandwidth, if not set GoRTP makes somes educated guesses.

 * The application may set the maximum number of output and input streams even while the RTP session is active.
-If the application des not set GoRTP sets the values to 5 and 30 respectively.
+If the application does not set it GoRTP sets the values to 5 and 30 respectively.

 * GoRTP produces SR and RR reports and the associated SDES for active streams only, thus it implements the activity check as defined in chapter 6.4